 The below video explains this concept really well…

-This is a nice short presentation which builds to one major thought that is very, very good… Faith responds to what God initiates.
+This is a nice short presentation that builds to one major thought that is very, very good… Faith responds to what God initiates.
 Presumption initiates and expects God to respond…

 I really like the concept mentioned in the video above about… Faith responds to what God initiates.
 Presumption initiates and expects God to respond.

 Faith comes by hearing and hearing by the word of God and there is no sight involved.
-Do not allow sight to over rule what you hear from God.
+Do not allow your sight to overrule what you hear from God.

-I hope you found this little study about walking by faith and not by sight to be a blessing to.
+I hope you found this little study about walking by faith and not by sight to be a blessing too.